Maynooth: Rail

 Maynooth railway station is one of the busiest in the Dublin / Kildare region, as it serves two major educational institutions and is a major commuter town for people working in Dublin.
 The town is the terminus of most Iarnród Éireann Western Commuter trains, as well as being served by the Dublin-Sligo InterCity service.

-In December 2019, Iarnród Éireann awarded a contract for Multi-Disciplinary Consultancy Team for the expansion of the DART on the Maynooth Line which will lead to electrification of the line to Maynooth and increase capacity on the line.
+In December 2019, Iarnród Éireann awarded a contract for Multi-Disciplinary Consultancy Team for the expansion of the Dublin Area Rapid Transit on the Maynooth Line which will lead to electrification of the line to Maynooth and increase capacity on the line.

 Bus

-Dublin Bus operates routes C3, C4 and the night buses C5 and C6 from Maynooth to Ringsend in Dublin.
+Dublin Bus operates routes C3, C4 and the night buses C5 and C6, from Maynooth to Ringsend in Dublin.
+Go-Ahead Ireland operates the W61, which links Maynooth to the Hazelhatch and Celbridge Railway Station.
 Bus Éireann services 22 (Ballina to Dublin Airport), 23 (Sligo to Dublin Airport) and 115 (Mullingar/Kilcock to Dublin) serve the town, as well as Aircoach's route 706/706X (Galway to Dublin Airport).
 Passengers may travel from Maynooth westbound or to Dublin Airport.
 Airport Hopper route 767 provides an additional higher frequency link to Dublin Airport.

 JJ Kavanagh/National Transport Authority route 139 links Naas to Blanchardstown via Maynooth.
 A number of private operators also serve the town, linking it with nearby towns and cities; many in college term-time only.